Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 .. figure:: ../../images/screenshots/gitlab/gitlab-artifact-create-branch-action.png
    :align: center
-   :alt: Modal to create the GitLab branch
+   :alt: Modal to create the GitLab branch and Merge Request
-   :name: Modal to create the GitLab branch
+   :name: Modal to create the GitLab branch and Merge Request

 Register your GitLab repository
 -------------------------------